The Yokai Learning Environment: Tracking Beliefs Over Space and Time: Accessibility and reusability

-\paragraph{Accesability and reusability} The \yokai{} Learning Environment (YLE) integrates directly into JaxMARL and implements its standard environment interface.
+Our version of the \yokai{} Learning Environment (YLE) integrates directly into JaxMARL and implements its standard environment interface.
 As a result, any baseline method implementation of JaxMARL can be adapted to our environment quickly and with minimal effort.
 This makes our open-source environment easily accessible to future researchers who will benefit from our reference implementations and those provided by the wider community.
 It also enables inter-environment comparison, facilitating broader benchmarking across cooperative multi-agent tasks.
-The project is accessible under \url{https://git.hcics.simtech.uni-stuttgart.de/public-projects/Yokai_env}.
+The project code to reproduce our results is accessible under \url{https://git.hcics.simtech.uni-stuttgart.de/public-projects/Yokai_env}.

-\paragraph{Training times and compute requirements} Training times vary between server setup and agent.
-Our longest training agent is \texttt{ToMTrack}-OP+C+R since it needs to compute memory updates for the TransformerXL and the asymmetric domain randomisation used in Other-Play.
-Experiments with \texttt{ToMTrack}-OP+C+R take 8 hours to complete per seed on our H100 setup and around 24 hours on our V100 setup.
-The CNN-M baselines train quickest: ~6 hours on the H100 server and ~14 hours on a V100 server.
-All our experiments are runnable on a single V100 with 32GB VRAM.